rixx/2018.djangocon.eu/sponsoring/sponsors.md

         <img src="/assets/img/sponsors/nexmo.svg">
     </a>
     <p class="sponsortext">
-		Nexmo develops products that help you keep in touch with your customers, by providing solid APIs for SMS, Voice and phone verification.
+        Nexmo is a global communications platform, providing APIs and SDKs for SMS, voice, phone verification, messaging and advanced multi-channel conversations.
+We have libraries across a range of platforms, enabling you to build communications features.
     </p>
 </div>